Tenvie Therapeutics

 Venture Round in 2019

-Caplin Point Laboratories Limited is an India-based pharmaceutical company established in 1990, specializing in the development, manufacture, and marketing of generic and branded pharmaceutical products.
-The company offers a diverse range of products, including tablets, capsules, liquid and lyophilized injections, ophthalmic solutions, ointments, creams, gels, and various specialized formulations.
-Caplin Point has a significant presence in emerging markets, particularly in Latin America, the Caribbean, and Francophone Africa, holding over 2,000 product licenses worldwide.
-The company is expanding into regulated markets for injectables with a state-of-the-art manufacturing facility that is compliant with international standards, including approvals from the US FDA and EU-GMP.
-Additionally, Caplin Point operates QueTenX, an e-commerce platform.
-The company is headquartered in Chennai, India.
+Caplin Point Laboratories Limited is an India-based pharmaceutical company founded in 1990, specializing in the development, manufacture, and marketing of generic and branded generic formulations.
+The company offers a diverse range of products, including tablets, capsules, injections (both liquid and lyophilized), ophthalmic solutions, soft gel capsules, ointments, creams, gels, and various specialized formulations such as pre-filled syringes and inhalers.
+Caplin Point has a strong presence in emerging markets, particularly in Latin America, the Caribbean, and parts of Africa, with over 2000 product licenses globally.
+The company operates a state-of-the-art manufacturing facility approved by regulatory bodies such as the US FDA and EU-GMP, enabling it to expand into regulated markets for injectables.
+In addition to its pharmaceutical offerings, Caplin Point also runs an e-commerce platform called QueTenX.

 Checkmate Pharmaceuticals